mfontanini/concave/README.md

 A few random benchmarks, all ran using the `cli` example app.
 These were ran on an Intel i7-9750H @ 2.6GHz, 32 GB of RAM writing to an SSD.
 All benchmarks use UUID as keys and value unless otherwise specified.

+The configuration used when running the server are the once in the sample config file:
+* 5 ms batch time.
+* 8kb batch size.
+* 4MB block size.
+* 10 max blocks.

+The results are:

 * 512 parallel tasks each doing 1000 gets for non existent keys: 148k gets/s.
 * 512 parallel tasks inserting 500 batches of 1 object each: 70k insertions/s.
 * 512 parallel tasks inserting 5 batches of 500 objects each: 264k insertions/s.